Ragenose/t2ee/doc/architectural_design.md

 ### 2. Webpage

-The fron-end framework used in Webpage container is Angular.
+The front-end framework used in Webpage container is Angular.

 The reason why choosing Angular:

 1. Previous experience with AngularJS
-2. Component based
+2. Component-based
 3. Angular Material design
 4. Angular CLI
 5. Built-in unit test and end-to-end test